sushidev-team/fairu-statamic-addon/README.md

-# Fairu
+# Fairu (WIP)

-> Fairu is a Statamic addon that does something pretty neat.
+> This is the official fairu addon for statamic.
+Fairu is powerful image and file proxy with the goal in mind to deliver your files in an optimized way.

 ## Features

-This addon does:
+This addon provides:

-- This
-- And this
-- And even this
+- Import functions to bring all your assets into fairu.app
+- Tags and field to easily embed fairu hosted files into your next project.

 ## How to Install